 - If you want to use additional security groups with security policies, you can perform the following steps:

-To associate an NSX-V security policy with a new security group, create the group and run the following command:
+To associate an NSX Data Center for vSphere security policy with a new security group, create the group and update it with the desired policy:

-To migrate an existing security group to a security policy-based group, log in to the active controller and run the following command:
+To migrate an existing security group to a security policy-based group, run the following command:

-sudo -u neutron nsxadmin -r security-groups -o migrate-to-policy --property policy-id=policy-id --property security-group-id=security-group-idNote:
+sudo -u neutron nsxadmin -r security-groups -o migrate-to-policy --property policy-id=policy-id --property security-group-id=security-group-uuidNote:

 This command removes all rules from the specified security group.
 Ensure that the target policy is configured such that the network connection will not be interrupted.